aclark4life/blog-2017/2015/10/07/dc-python-jobs/index.rst

 This has worked surprisingly well however there *are* some issues.
 In this post, I will explain how to use DC Python's "Job Board" according to guidelines established by our community.

-The `DC Python Job Board <http://www.meetup.com/DCPython/messages/boards/>`_ includes:
+The `DC Python Job Board <http://www.meetup.com/DCPython/messages/boards/>`_ features:

-- `A board for Python programmers seeking work <http://www.meetup.com/DCPython/messages/boards/forum/13783032>`_.
-- `A board for employers seeking Python programmers <http://www.meetup.com/DCPython/messages/boards/forum/617991>`_.
+- `A board for employers seeking Python programmers and vice versa <http://www.meetup.com/DCPython/messages/boards/forum/617991>`_.
-- `A board for organizations & venues willing (or even excited) to host our meetups <http://www.meetup.com/DCPython/messages/boards/forum/13783122>`_.

 The #1 function of the board (and biggest consumer of my time spent answering emails) is to serve employers seeking Python programmers.
 "Employers" *can* and often *does* include professional recruiters.